 Prior to the outbreak of the COVID-19 pandemic, an IRS official announced that the decision over whether an Appeals conference will take place in person or by telephone will be at the discretion of the taxpayer.
 AP-08-1118-0013 (Nov.
 28, 2018).
 This position reversed guidance issued in Internal Revenue Manual section 8.6.1.5.1., cited in the casebook, which places the discretion to grant an in-person conference with the Appeals Office.
-A more recent IRS announcement, issued in November of 2020, confirms the IRS's new position:
+In November 2020, the IRS confirmed that the decision of how to conduct the conference is, generally, up to the taxpayer: